ndanilo8/Active-stabilization-sounding-rocket/README.md

 ![](https://www.grc.nasa.gov/www/k-12/rocket/Images/pitch.gif)

 ### DISCLAMER
-The goal of this project is to gain experience in real life small-scale development of eletronically stabilized  model rockets for **educational purposes ONLY**.
+The goal of this project is to gain experience in real life development of eletronically stabilized Experimental Sounding Rockets for **educational purposes ONLY**.
 With this said, **I WILL NOT** be disclosing any flight software in this repository or anywhere else.

 You will be able to follow along the project here as I will be posting simulations screenshots, photos, videos.